NativeScript/docs-v7/vuejs-docs/ns-ui/overview.md

 For more information on setting up and using a particular feature, take a look at the dedicated [article]({% slug sidedrawer-getting-started-vue %} "Read more about RadListView with vue.") in RadSideDrawer's documentation section.
 The articles are extended with vue snippets and explanations where needed.

 ## Calendar for Vue: overview
-Calendar for Vue exposes all of the familiar features already available through the NativeScript UI APIs:
+Calendar for Vue (distributed through the `nativescript-ui-calendar` package on npmjs) exposes all of the familiar features already available through the NativeScript UI APIs:

 - Inline events
 - Different view modes